 When you have six or more credits

-If you have accumulated six or more credits in ITIL v3 Practitioner and/or Intermediate courses, then you should continue to collect credits so that you can transition to ITIL® 4 and, ultimately, gain the ITIL MP designation.
-Once you get up to 17 credits, then, you are eligible to take the ITIL MP Transition module.
+If you have accumulated six or more credits in ITIL v3 Practitioner and/or Intermediate courses, then you should continue to collect credits so that you can get up to 17 credits.
+Once you get up to 17 credits; then, you are eligible to take the ITIL MP Transition module.

 How to transition from ITIL v3 Expert to ITIL® 4